talkvegantome/talkvegan-hugo/content/english/facts/soy-is-bad-for-you.md

 # Reality

-> Soy contains phytoestrogens which are structurally similar to human estrogen (specifically *isoflavones*) which may or may not have negative effects in high enough dosages.
+> 1. Soy contains phytoestrogens which are structurally similar to human estrogen (specifically *isoflavones*) which may or may not have negative effects in high dosages (see *[Soy contains estrogen]({{<ref "/facts/soy-contains-estrogen">}})*).
+> 2. An average vegetarian isoflavone ingestion is "7-12mg per day" (see *Soy, Soy Foods and Their Role in Vegetarian Diets - 2018* below).
+> 4. "[T]o have the *beneficial* effects of soy isoflavones, intake should be at least of 60-100 mg per day" see *Soy, Soy Foods and Their Role in Vegetarian Diets - 2018* below)
+> 5. Speculation: It is reasonable to assume a similar dosage is required to see any negative effects.
-> It is _unlikely_ that you will ingest a high enough dosage to affect your health as part of a balanced diet provided you do not have any special circumstances (e.g. hypothyroidism, infancy, etc.).
+> 6. It is _unlikely_ that you will ingest a high enough dosage to affect your health as part of a balanced diet provided you do not have any special circumstances (e.g. hypothyroidism, infancy, etc.) (see *Soy, Soy Foods and Their Role in Vegetarian Diets - 2018* below).
-> All articles on the topic caveat their conclusions with: More research is needed.
+> 7. All articles on the topic caveat their conclusions with: 'more research is needed'.
-> Ensure that you vary your protein sources and consult your dietitian for special circumstances (e.g. hypothyroidism, infancy, etc.)
+> 8. Ensure that you vary your protein sources and consult your dietitian for special circumstances (e.g. hypothyroidism, infancy, etc.) see *Soy, Soy Foods and Their Role in Vegetarian Diets - 2018* below.
+>
-> - TalkVeganToMe's layman's understanding from surveying the material available online
+> \- TalkVeganToMe's layman's understanding from surveying the material available online

+# Studies

-There is an *huge* amount of information available on the topic (more than 2000 soy-related peer-reviewed articles are published annually ([Soy and Health Update - Nutrients 2016](http://web.archive.org/web/20190923193109/https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5188409/))).
+There is an *huge* amount of information available on the topic, more than 2000 soy-related peer-reviewed articles are published annually [Soy and Health Update - Nutrients 2016](http://web.archive.org/web/20190923193109/https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5188409/).
 Those which point to negative health effects of soy usually have extremely small sample sizes, and extremely high dosages (see *Showing Risk* below).
 Those which suggest that there is no evidence of negative outcomes caveat these conclusions with the "a [lack] of long term data on soy consumption in Western countries".

+We include below select quotes from a number of articles for you to quickly educate yourself on the broad scientific position regarding soy in various respects.

-## Showing Risk
+## Suggesting Risk

+### Breast Cancer

 ### Male Fertility